lazy29t/lazy29t.github.io/_posts/2023-01-22-getting-started.md

 ---

 ### Enumeration
-So with that panel we have to write our vpn from plataform and it this the results
+So with that panel we have to write our vpn from plataform

 ![HTB Img](/assets/img//HTB/EASY/clueping.png){: width="800" height="300" }

 Then we have to create a web server with python to see any request from that website